Political controversies about marginalized groups increase bullying in youths

 Many schools have initiatives to prevent bullying and bias, so the team also examined whether campuses with a Gay Straight Alliance (GSA) club experienced a protective effect against homophobic bullying.
 They found rates of homophobic bullying in fact were lower on campuses with these clubs during the 2008-09 school year: Homophobic bullying was below 10 percent on campuses with GSA organizations and nearly 13 percent on campuses without a GSA.

-"Policies and campaigns related to Black Lives Matter, bathroom bills, immigration -- these can be concerning in how they affect the health and well-being of youth," Russell said.
-"The public health consequences of these very contentious and media-driven discussions are more important than we knew."
+"Policies and campaigns related to Black Lives Matter, bathroom bills, immigration -- these can be concerning, both in the way they play out in bullying in particular, but also how it affects the health and well-being of youth," Russell said.
+"The public health consequences of this kind of moment we're in, with these very contentious and media-driven discussions, are more important than we knew."

 ###